CesarScur/SimpleSuggest/README.markdown

 [New BSD license](http://www.opensource.org/licenses/bsd-license.php)

 ## Todo
-* hope that, one day, Google releases an API for their spellchecker
+* hope that, one day, Google releases an API for their spellchecker (yes, this lib is some kind of protest)
-* create a better documentation
 * error handling can, and should, be improved
 * test, test, test